Philip Spencer (sailor)

-Philip Spencer (January 28, 1823 – December 1, 1842), a midshipman aboard USS Somers, was executed for mutiny without a court-martial.
+Philip Spencer (January 28, 1823 – December 1, 1842), a midshipman aboard USS Somers, was executed for mutiny without a court-martial, after being suspected of conspiring to kill opposing crewmembers and turn the brig into a pirate ship.
 He was the son of John C. Spencer, Secretary of War in U.S. President John Tyler's administration, and the grandson of Ambrose Spencer, a New York politician and lawyer.

 Background

 Spencer was born in Canandaigua, New York.
 He was described as handsome, despite a "wandering eye" (possibly strabismus) which surgery was unable to correct.
 As a youth at Geneva College (now Hobart College), he was considered wild and uncontrollable despite displaying signs of high intelligence.
 His favorite reading matter was pirate stories.
 After an abortive stay at Union College – where he was a founder of the Chi Psi Fraternity – Spencer ran away and signed on a whaler at Nantucket.
 His father located him and convinced him that if a life on the sea was what he wanted, to live it as "a gentleman"; i.e., as a commissioned officer.

 As Secretary of War, it was easy for Spencer's father to procure his son a midshipman's commission.
 Spencer proved to be just as intractable as ever, assaulting a superior officer aboard USS North Carolina twice while under the influence of alcohol.
 Reassigned to USS John Adams, he was involved in a drunken brawl with a Royal Navy officer while on shore leave in Rio de Janeiro.
 He was allowed to resign rather than face court-martial, but due to his father's position in the Cabinet, his resignation was not accepted.
 Instead, he was posted to USS Somers.

 Aboard Somers, Spencer gained favor with the ratings – many of whom were boys – through his privileged access to tobacco and rum.
 He also exhibited an irreverent attitude toward the navy and his captain, Alexander Slidell Mackenzie.
 In November 1842, during the return home from a voyage to Liberia, suspicion arose that Spencer had formed a plan to seize Somers and sail her as a pirate ship.
 His friendship with crew members Samuel Cromwell and Elisha Small was cited as evidence, as both these men were rumored to have sailed aboard slavers in the past.

 On November 26, Spencer was shackled and detained on Somers foredeck after a list of names was found in his razor case.
 The names had been written using Greek letters.
 The following day, Cromwell and Small were also detained on the foredeck.
 After a meeting of the ship's officers, all three men were hanged on the yardarm on December 1 (at 17°34′28″N 41°24′45″W).
 Spencer was nearly 20 years old.